Temporary Housing During Construction: Your Complete Guide

-Before you pull the trigger on what type of housing you’ll need, there is a litany of questions you should ask yourself first:
+Before you pull the trigger on what type of housing you’ll need, there are a few questions you should ask yourself:

 The housing situation needs to address everything your home usually takes care of—think workspace, relaxation, cooking, privacy, cleaning, and enough bathrooms for the whole family.